dmitryro/zrealtycorp.com/README.md

 12. Member (dahsboard customer profile)

 ======================================================================================================
-STARTING THE APPICLATION
+STARTING THE APPICLATION WITH uwsgi
 ------------------------
 1. Clone the repository into your local server root.
 2. Set up your local nginx to point to your domain's location .
-3. Install django, setuptools, pip and other relevant modules.
+3. Install django, django rest framework, setuptools, pip and other as listed in local_settings.py's INSTALLED_APPS section
+4. Install uwsgi - pip install uwsgi
-4. Install postgresql version 8 or higher.
+5. Install postgresql version 9 or higher.
 Make sure your log in creds match what's in zrealty/local_settings.py
-5. Create Django admin superuser by running python manage.py createsuperuser
+6. Create Django admin superuser by running python manage.py createsuperuser
-6. Run
+7. Run
    python manage.py makemigrations    - to generate migrations python manage.py migrate           - to migrate your new models python manage.py syncdb            - to sync your tables python manage.py collectstatic     - to copy your static files to set up your local schema and copy the static files.
-9. Run bash start.sh (assuming modifications matching your local configs) or run the following command from the project's root directory:
+8. Run bash start.sh (assuming modifications matching your local configs) or run the following command from the project's root directory:

    <br/>